Colleges by Location

 Non-Need Based

 Institutional non-need-based scholarships or grants were given to 461 students overall (including freshmen) at University of North Texas at Dallas in 2024.
 Institutional help in the form of non-need-based scholarships or grants was given to 69 full-time freshmen.
 The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $7,726,361 while the state aid is $275,928.
-The total amount of non-need-based institutional scholarships/grants was $617,965.
+The total amount of institutional scholarships and awards that were not based on financial need was $617,965.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $490,348 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Majors